nunomourinho/ForensicVMServerAndClientDocs/docs/user/system_requirements.rst

 Display
 --------------------

-- A display with a resolution of 1280x1024 or higher is recommended for the best experience.
+- A display with a resolution of 1980x1080 or higher is recommended for the best experience.
+If possible use a two monitor setup; one for the Autopsy plugin, and the other for forensicVM server control.

 Software Dependencies
 --------------------

-- If you're using the Windows version, .NET Framework 4.7.2 or later is required.
-- If you're using the Linux version, you must have the GTK3 libraries installed.
+- Install previously the Autopsy 4.20 or higher

 Additional Notes
 --------------------

 - ForensicVM requires administrator or root privileges for installation and running certain high-privilege operations.
-- For optimal performance, it is recommended to run ForensicVM on a dedicated machine, especially when working with larger forensic images.